rhomobile/rhomobile-docs/eb/en/edge/api/printingzebra.md

 * Works asynchronously and uses the callback to check the result.
 * Returns hash with status, and parameters as keys.

-NOTE: On the Windows Mobile / Windows CE platform, this method does not work in the case of a bluetooth connection.
+> Note: On the Windows Mobile / Windows CE platform, this method does not work in the case of a bluetooth connection.

 ####Parameters
 <ul><li>listOfParameters : <span class='text-info'>ARRAY</span><p>List of parameters for request from printer device. </p></li><ul><li><i>Object</i> : <span class='text-info'>STRING</span><p>Parameter name - see constants with PRINTER_STATE_... </p></li></ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>